freerange/site/soups/blog/hello-printer.markdown

 There's even a [wiki](http://microprinter.pbworks.com/) that has sprung up around the CBM 231 printers that people commonly used.

-What most clearly distinguishes this project from all of the printers above -- [Timmy][] included -- is the ease with which independent people can create *great-looking content* for these printers.
+What most clearly distinguishes this project from all of the printers above -- [Timmy][] included -- is the ease with which independent people can create *great-looking content* for these printers, and *share* that content with other interested people.

 Rather than being limited to text-based output, far richer designs can be easily constructed using standard web tools like HTML, CSS and Javascript. *And* you don't need to care about the printing infrastructure -- you can just focus on making the content as useful and interesting as possible.